 Answer:

-The computed ENL did result in non-integer.
-There is no problem with that as Matlab can simulate Chi-Squared distribution with non-integer degrees of freedom.
-Thus the model plot can be plotted using Matlab simulations.
+It is true that our computed ENL did result in non-integer results.
+There is no problem with that since Matlab can simulate Chi-Squared distributions with non-integer degrees of freedom so that the model distribution can be plotted using Matlab simulations.
 The paper shows that the Matlab simulation matches nicely with the observed data.

 We did not use the formal L values from the imagery because the estimated ENL gives a better match.
-We decided not to discuss too much about why the estimated ENL gives a better match, or why the two differs since the paper is already too long.
-Interested reader can refer to my thesis for further details.
+We decided not to discuss too much about why the estimated ENL gives a better match, or why the two differ since the paper is already too long.
+This is highly interesting but slightly off topic.
+Interested readers could refer to my thesis for further details – it will be online and freely downloadable by the end of the year.

 Detail Comment: